 Published Research on the Mills Teacher Scholars Approach to Inquiry

-The Mills Teacher Scholars research team: Associate Professor of Practice, Julie Nicholson; Professor Anna Richert of Mills College; and Assistant Professor of Education, Sarah Capitelli of USF are engaged in ongoing research (originally funded by the Spencer Foundation) around how the Mills Teacher Scholars program supports teacher learning.
+The Mills Teacher Scholars research team: Associate Professor of Practice, Julie Nicholson; Professor Anna Richert of Mills College at Northeastern University; and Assistant Professor of Education, Sarah Capitelli of USF are engaged in ongoing research (originally funded by the Spencer Foundation) around how the Mills Teacher Scholars program supports teacher learning.

 The Winter 2016 issue of Teacher Education Quarterly features the article, “The affordances of using a Teacher Leadership Network to support leadership development: Creating collaborative thinking spaces to strengthen teachers’ skills in facilitating productive evidence informed conversations.”